Clara Ford Nursing Excellence Award

 About the Clara Ford Nursing Awards

-- The award was named in memory of Clara Ford who was an advocate of the Henry Ford Hospital School of Nursing.
+- The award was named in memory of Clara Ford who was instrumental in the opening of the Henry Ford Hospital School of Nursing in 1925.

 - The diploma school offered training in basic sciences and nursing practice, graduating more than 5,000 students in the 71 years of its operation.
 The School was known for its high standards and excellence in education and practice.
 The “Ford Grads” were easily recognized by their skillful care of patients and their unique nursing caps.